GooTechnologies/learn/tutorials/create/physics-part-2/index.md

     } else {
         ctx.checkTarget( ctx.rightFlipper, ctx.rightFlipper.start, ctx.speed, '>=');
     }
-};
-{% endhighlight %}
+};{% endhighlight %}

-Click on play and you should have a working Goo Pinball Game !!
+Click on play and you should have a working Goo Pinball Game!
 PS: If you spend more time on details and involve a graphics artist you get this:

 ![](FlipperPretty-627x1024.jpg)

-<a class="btn btn-primary btn-lg" href="https://c1.goote.ch/05779f4996204f14aabff73ee0333afe.scene">Launch finished game</a>
+<a class="btn btn-primary btn-lg" target="_blank" href="https://c1.goote.ch/05779f4996204f14aabff73ee0333afe.scene">Launch finished game</a>